TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI action AIAUTOFACTIONOFF=x by default the faction system adds the factionto both teams For example if I did aiaddenemy=1 2 then team 1 would become team 2's enemy but team 2 would also become team 1's enemy This command allows you to toggle that on and off which will allow you to do things such as: police help civilian but civilian wont help police

  * Added new FPI condition HEALTHGREATER=X this will return true if the entity's health is greater the X (a much needed addition)
  * Added AI Factions!
 (Commands for it listed below)
  * Added new FPI action AIADDNEUTRAL=X Y this will add the teams specified by Y to the X's neutral list